More on the Midlands Schools…

 Venturing into the area, one will find some of the best schooling institutions in South Africa.
 We took a look at each of the schools’ history to discover how and why they began?

-An independent co-educational boarding school, situated just outside of Mooi River, on a 270 hectare campus, provides education for Grade RRR to Grade 12.
+An independent co-educational boarding school, situated just outside of Mooi River,.
+The campus sit’s on a 270 hectare of land, provides education for Grade RRR to Grade 12.
 And for those interested a GAP year curriculum.

-The school began as a Boys Prep School in 1939 and ran as such until 1978 when they started enrolling girls.
+The school began as a Boys Prep School in 1939 and in 1978 girls were introduced.
 The school was due to close in 1957 and be sold.
-However the then Baptist Union President of South Africa, came to visit the premises, he cherished the idea to run a school based on Baptist principles and soon engaged his brother, Derek Hudson-Reed, a teacher at St Stithian’s, to come and share in his plans.
+However the then Baptist Union President of South Africa, came to visit the premises.
+He cherished the idea to run a school based on Baptist principles.
+And soon engaged his brother, Derek Hudson-Reed, a teacher at St Stithian’s, to come and share in his plans.
 Thus the school opened again for Prep and High School scholars in 1964 under the headmastership of Derek Hudson-Reed.

 Treverton not only offers an excellent education for their students, on campus students have the opportunity to enjoy the equestrian centre, the Treverton Wildlife Area and an internationally recognised environmental education program.

-Michaelhouse was founded in 1896 in Loop Street, Pietermaritzburg.
-The school relocated, in 1901 to its now Balgowan residence, catering for 560 boys in each of its eight boarding houses.
+Founded in 1896 in Loop Street, Pietermaritzburg.
+The school relocated in 1901 to Balgowan.
+And caters for 560 boys in each of its eight boarding houses.

 The Music, Visual Arts and Dramatic Arts facilities allow for each boy to develop skills that will one day assist in their future careers.
 From play writing, sound and light production, instrument and voice training, ceramic and painting, along with an array of further options.